KODEGAS/Medusa-2.0/ROUND2_COMPETITOR_GUIDE.md

-# 🏆 MEDUSA CTF - Round 2 Competitor Guide
+# 🏆 Medusa 2.0 – The Cyber Gauntlet Competitor Guide

-## 📢 Welcome to Round 2: Advanced Exploitation Challenges
+## 📢 Welcome to Round 2

 This comprehensive guide contains everything you need to know about Round 2 of the MEDUSA CTF competition.
 Please read this document carefully before the competition begins.